The Rush Limbaugh program on the Excellence in Broadcasting Network.

 The Rush Limbaugh Show on the Excellence in Broadcasting Network.

-This is Mark Stein, your undocumented anchor man sitting in for Rush today.
+This is Mark Stein, your undocumented anchor man, sitting in for Rush today.

-Walter Williams will be uh with you tomorrow.
+Walter Williams will be with you tomorrow.

-Uh I love this.
+I love this.

-In the footsteps of bin Laden, one of these uh great two-hour specials hosted by Christian Amon Poor.
+In the footsteps of bin Laden, one of these great two-hour specials hosted by Christian Amon Poor.

 I hadn't seen her on TV for a while.

-Uh but she was talking about it was wondering in the footsteps of Bin Laden how he hooked up with the Taliban and all the rest of it, and there was a interesting uh glimpse there that even at that point these uh the G Had had a media strategy.
+But she was talking about, he was wondering in the footsteps of bin Laden, how he hooked up with the Taliban and all the rest of it.

 The Jihad has a marketing department.

-They knew even then how to play the Western media.
+No, they knew even then how to play the Western media.

 Their three preferred candidates for exclusive interviews were CNN, the BBC, and CBS.